kyma-project/test-infra/docs/prow/prow-secrets-management.md

 ### Encrypt the Secret

-1. Export the **SECRET_FILE** variable which is the path to the file containing the Secret.
+1. Export the **SECRET_FILE** variable which is the path to the file which contains the Secret.

 2. Encrypt the Secret:
 ```